 Sometimes organizing an area of the home presents itself in the simplest form though it may have taken quite some time to figure that out.
 Something out of the ordinary.
 Such is the case of our organized shoes and winter boot wear in our entryway.
 I mentioned in an earlier post a few weeks ago about some areas in our home that needed organizing.

 I’ve got a tiny spot that I have been working on as a command center.
 It is already the landing spot for all things mail, kids art, papers to sign, etc. I’d like to think that it’s already acting as a command center – it just needs some organizing.
-It’s also become a mini office for us so I am trying to combine the two.
+It is a heavily trafficked area from the mudroom into the kitchen and from the hallway

 I’ve been consistently trying to find ways to cut clutter and bring simplicity at home.
 When I use the phrase ‘simplicity at home’, I’m not referring to a boring home that is not warm and welcoming.
 Neither I’m I referring to a home that has been stripped off all its necessary items that make it a home.
 Too many times ‘simplicity at home’ can come